-You may well be wondering how heat not burn works, Heat not Burn (HnB) devices are the next thing in alternatives to smoking.
+You may well be wondering how does heat not burn work, Heat not Burn (HnB) devices are the next thing in alternatives to smoking.
 They’re not a new idea, and previous attempts to bring them to market have flopped.
 In the last few years e-cigarettes have become popular, though, and that’s raised hopes that smokers might be ready to give HnB another try.
 If you’re still a smoker, and you’re tempted by the idea of a safer alternative but e-cigs don’t quite do it for you, here’s a quick guide to how the new products work.

 The basic principle is obvious from the name.
 Most traditional ways of using tobacco, including cigarettes, cigars and pipes, burn it to produce smoke that carries both nicotine and the flavour of the tobacco.
 They don’t all do it this way, though.
 The traditional hookah, or water pipe, uses a variation on the theme.
 The tobacco isn’t directly burned; instead it’s placed in a bowl, and on top of that goes a foil cap.
 Finally, burning charcoal is placed on the cap.
 The heat from the charcoal vaporises the nicotine from the tobacco, along with the compounds that give it the flavour.
 Unfortunately the coal also tends to scorch the tobacco, and of course you get the smoke from the charcoal itself.